erhant/lambda-0b10/docs/WEEK-3.md

 > # Week 3
 >
-> We talked about SNARKs, and implemented a BabySNARK!
+> We talked about SNARKs, BabySNARK (do do doo) in particular.

 # SNARKs